 Problems with hard water spots or rust stains?
-Home Water Test Kits are available but did you know there are some basic steps you can take to find out the condition of your water without spending a penny?
-Are you wondering if your water is eating up your pipes and contaminating your water with corrosion … Continue reading Home Water Tests That You Can Do Yourself, For Free.
+Home Water Test Kits are available, but did you know there are some basic steps you can take to find out your water condition without spending a penny?
+Are you wondering if your water is eating up your pipes and contaminating your water with corrosion by-products?
+Follow … Continue reading Home Water Tests That You Can Do Yourself, For Free.

 How and when to use a salt free conditioner versus a standard salt-using water softener is important to know if you want to have great water and avoid wasting time and money.
 Water Softener: Water softeners remove hardness scale (calcium carbonate) from water so fixtures are mostly spot-free, glasses sparkle, skin is soft, laundry is … Continue reading How To Use a Salt Free Water Conditioner for Hard Water Problems

-Salt-free Scale Stopper Water Conditioner and Standard Water Softeners What is the difference between water conditioners, like the Scale Stopper, and traditional water softeners that use salt?
-Traditional water softeners use salts to exchange hardness calcium minerals with sodium ions.
-Salt-free water conditioners change the composition of the calcium minerals in the water to discourage … Continue reading What is The Difference Between Salt-free Scale Stopper Water Conditioner and Standard Water Softeners?
+What is the difference between water conditioners, such as the Scale Stopper, and traditional water softeners that use salt?
+Traditional water softeners use salt brine to exchange hardness calcium minerals with sodium ions.
+Hardness minerals (calcium and magnesium) are removed from the water so the water is then “soft” or free of hardness minerals.
+Soft … Continue reading What is The Difference Between Salt-free Water Conditioners and Standard Water Softeners?

 Clean Water, Very happy with the system.
 Customer support and recommendations were exceptional.
 With the installation of the ‘Twist II Clean’ sediment filter there is no longer a need to replace a filter monthly.